Understanding Edmonton's budgets for 2016-18

-Roads and public transit that move people; police, bylaws and fire rescue services to keep people safe; parks, waste management and drainage to keep our communities clean and healthy; social programs and leisure activities to make Edmonton a great place in which to live, work and visit.
+Roads and public transit that move people; police, bylaws and fire rescue services to keep people safe; parks, waste management and drainage to keep our communities clean and healthy; social programs and leisure activities to make Edmonton a great place to live, work and visit.
 These core areas reflect the top priorities of Edmontonians.

-The City Operating Budget and Utilities Budget identify the costs for all day-to-day civic services and programs that Edmontonians depend on and the sources of revenue to pay for those services, including property taxes, utility rates and user fees.
+The City’s Operating Budget and Utilities Budget identify the costs for all day-to-day civic services and programs that Edmontonians depend on and the sources of revenue to pay for those services, including property taxes, utility rates and user fees.

 Provincial legislation states that municipalities must produce a balanced budget.
 The City collects the amount of tax required to balance the budget after all other revenue sources are considered.

-Key dates for the 2016-18 Budget Process
+Key dates for the 2016-18 Budget and Utility Rates Process

 November 27, 2015